Supertext/polylang-supertext/README.md

 **How to translate the site title and tagline?**

 The site title and the tagline are part of the general settings of your WordPress.
-You can translate these texts using the _String translations_ feature of Polylang:
+You can translate these texts using the _String translations_ feature of Polylang/WPML:
 Languages -> Strings translations

 Did you translate the site title but it is still displayed in only one language?
 In this case you can check if the themes header is using the correct WordPress functions to get the title/tagline (wp_title() or get_bloginfo()).